EricFillion/happy-transformer/README.md

     2. text: The text containing the answer to the question
     3. k: The number of answers that will be returned

-The output is a list of named tuples in descending order according to their probability.
+The output is a list of  dictionaries.
-Each tuple contains two fields: text and softmax.
+Each dictionary contains two keys: text and softmax.
-The text field contains the answer in the form of a string.
+The text key contains the answer in the form of a string.
-The softmax field contains the "probability" of the answer as a float between 0 and 1.
+The softmax key contains the "probability" of the answer as a float between 0 and 1.

 ###### Example 1:
 ```sh